Best Road Trips in the UK

 This small highland village has a few luxury hotels and is surrounded by breathtaking Scottish nature.
 It's described as an 'enchanting wilderness of water and rock.'

-A beautiful port and village with various accommodation and camping options if you want to stay overnight.
+A beautiful port and village with various accommodation options if you want to stay overnight.

 Caithness is a county you’ll drive through on the North Coast of Sunderland.
 At this point, you’ll feel like you really are nearing the edge of the country.